 Each day we see dozens of Fake News stories concerning Trump, and many are copies of each other.
-As each newspaper creates a lie, it is copied by others, before several assembly lines converge into one.
-Nothingburgers roll off the end to be sorted, packed and loaded into trucks for distribution.
+As each newspaper creates a lie, others copy it before several assembly lines converge into one.
+Nothingburgers roll off the end to be sorted, packed, and loaded into trucks for distribution.
 By the end of the day, the Left has fed America another web of lies about their President.

 LeftyLiars takes random nothingburgers off the assembly line to analyze their content.
 We report on its author and reveal its falsities.
 Today’s is by Bess Levin for Vanity Fair, under the caption:

 TO GET BACK AT G.M., TRUMP THREATENS TO PUNISH ANY AMERICAN WHO BUYS AN ELECTRIC CAR.

 The heading is a lie.
 President Trump is angry that General Motors decided to close five North American factories since they receive Obama-generated government subsidies.
 Let’s switch for a second to Americans For Prosperity for this 2016 quote:

 How many subsidies should electric vehicles receive?
 Judging by the actions of the Obama administration, the answer is always more.
 From the factories that build them to the stations that charge them, the government subsidizes electric vehicles at multiple points in their production, sale, and use.
 This begs the question: At what point should taxpayers stop subsidizing electric vehicles and let them compete on their own merits—yet there currently seems to be no end in sight.

 The POTUS is well within his rights to suggest withdrawing such taxpayer funds any time he likes.
 Yet Bess Levin describes this as ‘punishing Americans.’
 Protecting Americans’ taxes is hardly punishing them.

 [G.M.’s] move was a logical decision that you might expect someone like Donald Trump, a self-described businessman…